nix-community/home-manager/README.md

     . "$HOME/.nix-profile/etc/profile.d/hm-session-vars.sh"
     ```

+    or this when managing home configuration together with system
+    configuration

+    ```bash
+    . "/etc/profiles/per-user/$USER/etc/profile.d/hm-session-vars.sh"
+    ```

     to your `~/.profile` file.

 If instead of using channels you want to run Home Manager from a Git